-- 2.7.1 The boundaries of all District Centres, Local Centres and Primary Shopping Areas are defined on the Proposal Map in accordance with the Core Strategy policy CS15. - 2.7.2 The meaning of 'edge-of-centre' for the purpose of retail development is a location that is well connected to and within easy walking distance (i.e. up to 300 metres) of the boundary of a Primary Shopping Area.
+- 2.7.1 The overarching retail policy for Peterborough can be found in the Peterborough Core Strategy (policies CS4 and CS15).
+The Core Strategy policies should be used as the starting point when considering retail and leisure use proposals. - 2.7.2 The boundaries of District Centres, Local Centres and Primary Shopping Areas are defined on the Proposal Map in accordance with the Core Strategy policy CS15.
+In addition, there will be a District Centre in the new Urban Extension at Great Haddon and Local Centres at Great Haddon and the new Urban Extension at Norwood.
+For the avoidance of doubt, policy PP7 will apply to these new centres. - 2.7.3 The meaning of 'edge-of-centre' for the purpose of retail development is a location that is well connected to and within easy walking distance (i.e. up to 300 metres) of the boundary of a Primary Shopping Area.
 For leisure development, the term means a location within 300 metres easy walking distance of the boundary of a District or Local Centre.
 In determining 'easy walking distance', the Council will take into account barriers to pedestrian movement, such as the need to cross major roads or car parks, the attractiveness and perceived safety of the route and the strength of attraction and size of the centre.

-- 2.7.3 Other uses such as libraries, medical centres and community facilities should be located in or on the edge of centres where possible, but will not be restricted to those locations if they would be unsuitable or inappropriate in relation to the community that they would serve. - 2.7.4 The City Centre DPD will establish the boundary of the Primary Shopping Area for the city centre and any specific policies applying to it.
+- 2.7.4 Other uses such as libraries, medical centres and community facilities should be located in or on the edge of centres where possible, but will not be restricted to those locations if they would be unsuitable or inappropriate in relation to the community that they would serve. - 2.7.5 The City Centre DPD will establish the boundary of the Primary Shopping Area for the city centre and any specific policies applying to it.